github/docs/data/reusables/dependabot/supported-package-managers.md

 #### pub

 {% data variables.product.prodname_dependabot %} won't perform an update for `pub` when the version that it tries to update to is ignored, even if an earlier version is available.
 {% endif %}

+{% ifversion dependabot-updates-swift-support %}

+#### Swift

+Private registry support applies to git registries only.
+Swift registries are not supported.
+Non-declarative manifests are not supported.
+For more information on non-declarative manifests, see [Editing Non-Declarative Manifests](https://github.com/apple/swift-evolution/blob/7003da1439ad60896ec14657dfce829f04b0632c/proposals/0301-package-editing-commands.md#editing-non-declarative-manifests) in the Swift Evolution documentation.
+{% endif %}

 {% ifversion dependabot-yarn-v3-update %}